-Decentralization and Local Development in Latin America & the Caribbean – Knowledge Sharing Week, February 7-11, 2022
+Decentralization and Local Development in Latin America & the Caribbean – Knowledge Sharing, July 27-28, 2022 [Updated dates!]

-- Regional overview of decentralization and localization reforms in Latin America & the Caribbean.
-A panel discussion by experts from the World Bank, UNDP, and other regional experts on trends on decentralization and localization in Latin America & the Caribbean.
+- The outlook of decentralization and intergovernmental fiscal relations in Latin America and the Caribbean.
+(Wednesday, July 27, 2022) – A panel discussion by experts from IADB and other regional experts on trends on decentralization and localization in Latin America & the Caribbean. – Register now!

-- Decentralization and localization: Country Experiences.
-A presentation and discussion of country reform experiences from the region.
+- Decentralization in Latin America and the Caribbean: Reforms on the horizon.
+(Thursday, July 28, 2022) – A presentation and discussion of country reform experiences from the region. – Register now!

 Decentralization and local development in Latin America & the Caribbean: Outstanding Paper Awards

 As part of its ongoing effort to promote high-quality, policy-relevant research on issues related to decentralization and local development in Latin America & the Caribbean, the Local Public Sector Alliance is offering a number of awards for outstanding papers on decentralization and local development.
 Although the award is open to all, the award is targeted at young scholars and emerging researchers from around the world.